civol/HDLRuby/README.md

 ( a <= b+1 ).at(clk.posedge)
 ```

-For sake of consistency, this operator can also be applied on block statements as follows, but it is probably less readable than the standard declaration of behaviors:
+For the sake of consistency, this operator can also be applied to block statements as follows, but it is probably less readable than the standard declaration of behaviors:

 ```ruby
 ( seq do